22pankajsahu/JS_PRO_USER-AUTHENTICATION/README.md

 ## Usage

-1. Open the Mini Calendar application in a web browser.
+1. Open the JS_PRO_USER-AUTHENTICATION application in a web browser.
-2. You will see the current month, day, date, and year displayed in a visually pleasing format.
+2. You will see the registration, Login, forotpassword and reset password.

 ## Contributing